Praise for Those Dreadful Fairy Books

 “[A Dreadful Fairy Book] is probably my favorite book.” ––Paul Bender, reader of discriminating taste, age 9

 AVAILABLE IN STORES, ONLINE, AND (MOST IMPORTANTLY) IN LIBRARIES!
-The first book of Jon’s new middle grade comedy/fantasy series, Those Dreadful Fairy Books.
-A Dreadful Fairy Book tells the story of a grumpy, bookish fairy named Shade who begrudgingly goes on an adventure to find an elusive library, as told by the reluctant narrator Quentin Q. Quacksworth.
+Books 1 and 2 of Jon’s middle grade comedy/fantasy series, Those Dreadful Fairy Books.
+Follow the adventures of sharp-tongued sprite Shade, card-sharping brownie Rigoletto Ginch, and kleptomaniacal pixie The Professor, as told by reluctant narrator Quentin Q. Quacksworth.